danrusei/danrusei.github.io/content/posts/danube_pubsub.md

 [Danube](https://github.com/danrusei/danube) is an open-source, distributed publish-subscribe (Pub/Sub) message broker system developed in **Rust**.
 Danube aims to be a powerful, flexible and scalable messaging solution.

-Currently, the Danube platform exclusively supports Non-persistent messages.
+Currently, the Danube platform exclusively supports **Non-persistent messages**.
 Meaning that the messages reside solely in memory and are promptly distributed to consumers if they are available, utilizing a dispatch mechanism based on subscription types

 For comprehensive information on setting up, configuring, and using Danube, please refer to the official [documentation](https://dev-state.com/danube_docs/).